 Do not give Vetsulin if your pet is allergic to pork or pork products.
 Before using Vetsulin, tell your veterinarian if your pet has any other medical conditions such as: vomiting and/or diarrhea, shows signs of extreme drowsiness or fatigue (lethargy), and/or shows signs of severe ketoacidosis.
 Tell your veterinarian if your pet takes any other prescription or over the counter medications, including vitamins, minerals, and herbal supplements.
 Tell your veterinarian if your dog or cat has any liver or kidney disease; inflamed pancreas (pancreatitis), underactive (hypo) or over-active (hyper) thyroid, Cushing's disease or if your dog or cat is pregnant, nursing, or if you plan to breed your dog or cat.

 Vetsulin should be given according to your veterinarian's instructions.
 Vetsulin is given using a U-40 syringe only.
 Use of a syringe other than a U-40 syringe will result in incorrect dosing.
-Vetsulin should not be shaken.
-Just prior to use, the vial should be mixed by rolling the vial between the palms of your hands 10 times.
+Just prior to use, shake the vial thoroughly until a homogeneous, uniformly milky suspension is obtained.
 Do not reuse a syringe.
 Dispose of all syringes in an appropriate puncture-resistant disposal container.
 Vetsulin should be stored in an upright position under refrigeration (36º-46º F).
 Do not freeze.
 Protect from light.
 Keep this medication out of the reach of children and pets.

 Follow your veterinarian's directions if you miss giving a dose of Vetsulin.
 To prevent missed doses, be sure to always have enough Vetsulin on hand.